antleaf/doapr/webroot/content/repositories/vixra.md

   Scholarly Areas serving the whole scientific community
 academic_applicant_only: 'No'
 accepted_content_formats: PDF
-accepted_content_language: Any languages, however English is preferred
+accepted_content_languages: Any languages, however English is preferred
 accepted_content_level: 'Quite wide : All researchers and scholars, both formally trained and self-taught, can submit to viXra.
 Many authors who submit to viXra are independent researchers who have no current affiliations to a research institution.